ljnelson/helidon-mp-jpa/README.md

       <optional>true</optional>
     </dependency>

+Note again that I've listed it as `optional` as nothing internally cares whether you're using Eclipselink or, say, Hibernate.

 We'll need a way to tell Eclipselink that it is not going to be running in a giant snarling Java EE server, but neither, exactly, is it going to be running in true SE mode.
 So put this in your